-- 5.1.1 Further progress has been made on the Core Strategy in response to the NPPF, consultation responses, and further technical evidence.
+- 5.1.1 Significant progress has been made on the Core Strategy in response to the NPPF, consultation responses, and further technical evidence with the approval of Council for submission to government for examination.
+This was supported by completion of several key technical studies including the Housing Requirement Study and SHLAA update.
+Several of these studies will inform the early work in the Allocations DPD which will start to be informally tested later in 2014.
 Progress has also been made in developing the two Area Action Plans for key regeneration areas.
 The NPPF reinforces the need for Bradford District to put in place, as a matter of urgency, an up to date Development Plan to guide development and investment.
-The absence of an up to date development plan means the ability to control development locally will be limited as decisions increasingly will turn on the NPPF and the presumption in favour of sustainable development. - 5.1.4 Progress on several key pieces of evidence has been made in support of the Local Plan Core Strategy.
-An update to the SHLAA has been undertaken.
-An update to the SHMA is also nearing completion as is a Housing Requirement Study which will inform the formulation of the house building targets in the Core Strategy. - 5.1.5 The current LDS approved in 2007 is now considerably out of date in terms of the programme milestones.
-It is proposed that the LDS is updated in 2013 which will take account of the Localism Act, NPPF and associated regulations.
-In the interim the Council will continue provide real time updates using the LDF web site and the quarterly issues of the e-newspaper 'Plan-it'.
+The absence of an up to date development plan means the ability to control development locally will be limited as decisions increasingly will turn on the NPPF and the presumption in favour of sustainable development. - 5.1.4 The current LDS approved in 2007 is now considerably out of date in terms of the programme milestones.
+It is proposed that the LDS is updated in 2014 prior to submission of the Core Strategy.
+This update will take account of the Localism Act, NPPF and associated regulations.
+In the interim the Council will continue provide real time updates using the Local Plan web site and the quarterly issues of the e-newspaper 'Plan-it'.